-The 1st year of Dental Core Training (DCT1) is open to any dentist with at least 12 months whole time equivalent (WTE) postgraduate clinical experience to the full scope of a dentist by the start date of the post.
+The first year of Dental Core Training (DCT1) is open to any dentist with at least 12 months whole time equivalent (WTE) postgraduate clinical experience to the full scope of a dentist by the start date of the post.

 DCT3 applicants must have evidence of completion of a UK Dental Core Training Year 2 programme or equivalent by the start date of the post.

-Person specification
+Person specifications

 All applications will be assessed against the person specifications' essential criteria.